nishanthini23bs/RetailDesk/README.md

-# 🧾 Billing App — POS & Inventory Management
+# 🧾 Retail Desk — POS & Inventory Management

 A complete **offline billing and inventory management** desktop application built with **Python** and **Tkinter**.
 Designed for small retail businesses to manage sales, inventory, invoicing, and daily ledger — all without internet.